Jürg Ott, Ph.D.

 Ott is a pioneer in the field of genetic linkage and authored the first publicly accessible computer program on human linkage analysis (LIPED).
 His work provided the statistical framework for newer approaches to haplotype-relative risk methods.
 He has analyzed gene linkages for disorders including hypertension, macular degeneration, Creutzfeldt-Jakob disease, multiple sclerosis, and retinitis pigmentosa.

 Ott earned his Ph.D. in zoology from the University of Zurich in 1967 and his master’s degree in biomathematics from the University of Washington in 1972.
 In 1986 he accepted positions as professor of genetics and development at Columbia University and research scientist and director of the department of statistics at the New York State Psychiatric Institute.
 Ott came to Rockefeller in 1996 as professor and head of the Laboratory of Statistical Genetics.

 Ott was a MERIT awardee of the National Institute of Mental Health from 1991 to 2003.
 He received a medal of honor from the German Society for Human Genetics in 2007, the Ming Tsuang Lifetime Achievement Award from the International Society of Psychiatric Genetics in 2008, and the Allan Award from the American Society of Human Genetics in 2010.
-He was a visiting professor at the Institute of Psychology in Beijing, Chinese Academy of Sciences, in 2015, and has been the recipient of two four-year project grants from the Natural Science Foundation of China.
+He was a professor at the Beijing Institute of Genomics, Chinese Academy of Sciences, from 2006 to 2010, a visiting professor at the Institute of Psychology in Beijing, Chinese Academy of Sciences, from 2011 to 2016, and has been the recipient of two four-year project grants from the Natural Science Foundation of China.